Employer Insights

 Ban the Box

 The City of Portland employers must adhere to a stricter “ban the box” ordinance.
-Employers in Portland employers must wait until a conditional job offer has been made before inquiring about criminal histories.
+Employers in Portland must wait until a conditional job offer has been made before inquiring about criminal histories.

 Equal Pay and Pay Transparency